samrith-s/sticky-react-table/README.md

 ]
 ```

-The simplest implementation of the above data as an SRT would be like so:
+The simplest implementation of the above data as an Sticky React Table would be like so:

 ```js
 import React, { Component } from 'react';